-7. Keep the stress to a minimum
+7. Keep stress to a minimum

 8. It’s okay to ask for help

-Don’t try to be superman (or superwoman).
+You don’t have to try to be superman (or superwoman).
 Sometimes you just can’t do it all by yourself, and it’s okay to ask for help.
 When a patient is acting out, just having another authority figure present can change the current state of the situation.